k2xl/puzzlesolver/README.md

 This JavaScript program attempts to find solutions for puzzles that involve 2D blocks on a board where the rows and columns of the board can not contain the same shape twice.
 The technique is a simple recursive function to find solutions (breadth first search).

+I have a few puzzles from Israel that have the theme of placing tiles on a board in a specific way.
+I wanted to try and write a program to solve these types of puzzles.
+It is a bit more complicated than just a recursive search as tiles can be rotated.

+The program only solves for the puzzle listed below, but eventually I want to get it to solve arbitrary puzzles by only requiring the pieces, the board size, and a function indicting "valid state"

 ## Example
 ![From www.thinkinggames.com](http://i.imgur.com/P9EZNzj.png)
 (Source: www.thinkinggames.com)